ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The Incident Server must be capable of identifying network incidents.
-Multiple alarms, metrics and other information are reported to the Incident Server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident is identified, and reported to the client.
+Multiple alarms, metrics and other information are reported to the Incident Server, and the server must analyze it and find out the correlations of them, if the correlation matches the network incident rules, network incident is identified, and reported to the client.
 If the network incident is repeated many times, the problem needs to be raised based on the incident and the operator's policy.